s-oram/Grace/Manual Files/Grace Manual.md

 ### The Filter Section ###

-Lucidity features two flexible filter slots.
+Grace features two flexible filter slots.
 Each filter slot can load one of several different filter types.
 The two filters can be routed in a serial or parallel configuration.

 <img src="images/FilterControls.png" >